carmecorbi/mcv-c5-team1/week3/README.md

 ## Change the Encoder of the Baseline Model to VGG-16
 In this task, we replaced the ResNet-18 encoder with a VGG-16 encoder.
 The VGG-16 model is a convolutional neural network (CNN) architecture with 16 layers, which is commonly used in image classification tasks.

-The GRU decoder remains unchanged from the baseline model and the text representation level is Wordpiece-level.
+The GRU decoder remains unchanged from the baseline model and the text representation level used is Wordpiece-level.

 ## Change the Decoder of the Baseline Model To LSTM
+In this task, we replaced the GRU decoder with an LSTM decoder.
+LSTM (Long Short-Term Memory) is a type of Recurrent Neural Network (RNN) that is well-suited for sequence prediction tasks, especially those involving long-term dependencies.

+The ResNet-18 encoder remains unchanged from the baseline model and the text representation level used is Wordpiece-level.